silver2row/motocape/README.md

 Please keep in mind that when applying power to the MotorCape, the motors will only move if the BBB, BBGG, or BBBW are plugged in via barrel jack.

+Although I am testing with a new board from beagleboard.org (BeagleY-AI), you can use this source code and attached files with the BBB and/or am335x style of SBC.

 ...
 09/2026 ...